-Diversity in TV and the media is a top priority for us at Channel 4.
+Diversity in TV, the media – and the United Kingdom as a whole – is a top priority for us at Channel 4.
 A key part of our remit is to appeal to people whatever their culture, nationality, religious persuasion, physical and mental ability, sexual orientation, gender, race or age.

 From 'Desmond's', the first black sitcom first broadcast by Channel 4 in 1989, to our coverage of the World Para Athletics Championships in 2017, Channel 4 has brought previously neglected experiences and perspectives into the mainstream.
 Today, the story continues.

 In 2019, Channel 4 set out new major commitments to inclusion and diversity in our own organisation, on screen and across the industry.
 Our vision is to build on our heritage as a trailblazer in diversity, with an emphasis on achieving greater inclusion; to be a beacon to the UK industry of what an inclusive, diverse and creative culture can look like; and to give Channel 4 a creative and competitive edge.

 There are three main 'pillars' to our strategy:

 - Inclusive workforce: To instil a culture where the power of the diverse workforce is celebrated, and people recognise that diversity of thought generates richer ideas

 - On screen: To shift focus to authentic portrayal and representation, allowing audiences to recognise themselves on screen